College basketball stuck in holding pattern during pandemic

 College basketball coaches do have an advantage over the football coaches while in limbo.
 Since their season starts later, they get a chance to see how things play out, both in professional sports and in college football.

 “I know this for sure: it’s not going to be like any other season we’ve ever had,” Southern Miss coach Jay Ladner said.
-“And even if we have a season, you’re certainly looking at all types of chances and we all know that.
+“And even if we have a season, you’re certainly looking at all types of changes and we all know that.
 But football is certainly the first order of business for administrators.
 A lot of what happens to them is going to drive, eventually, what happens to us.”

 The 2019-20 college basketball season came to an emphatic end on March 17 when the growing pandemic led to cancellation of the NCAA Tournament.
 A handful of leagues managed to complete conference tournaments, but most were just getting started when the season plug was pulled.